 A leader inside the firm as the Chair of the Global Patent Practice, Peter oversees many client patent portfolios and advises clients regarding domestic and international patent prosecution management.
 Peter supervises the attorneys in patent application preparation, prosecution, strategic planning, and project management.
 Peter is primary contact and coordinator for many of the Firm’s clients and works closely with foreign counsel on international patent prosecution management.
 Peter is responsible for training staff, and developing, implementing and overseeing firm patent management procedures and docketing systems.

 Peter received his bachelor’s degree from the University of California at Berkeley in Molecular & Cell Biology with an emphasis in Biochemistry.
 During college, Peter interned at Genentech, Affymax, and Sugen where he conducted research in vascular signal transduction, high-throughput drug screening, and novel substrate identification in cancer regulation.
 After college, Peter was a Research Associate at the UCSF Ernest Gallo Clinic & Research Center for several years, conducting neuroscience research in the fields of Addiction, Alcoholism, Alzheimer’s, and Anxiety.
-He investigated the inhibition of ENT-1 by alcohol and the role of PKC epsilon in Alzheimer’s Disease, contributing to the publication Protein Kinase C Epsilon Increases Endothelin Converting Enzyme Activity and Reduces Amyloid Plaque Pathology in Transgenic Mice , PNAS, 21, 8215-8220 (2006).
+He contributed to the publication Protein Kinase C Epsilon Increases Endothelin Converting Enzyme Activity and Reduces Amyloid Plaque Pathology in Transgenic Mice , PNAS, 21, 8215-8220 (2006).